ValentinOzeel/Invest_e_Gator/stock_news_scraper.md

    - Use `MetricsAgent` to calculate derivative metrics
 3. Use `ReportingAgent` to generate reports and visualizations

+Use asyncio.gather for concurrent execution of sub-agent tasks Implement error handling and retries for each step
+Use a message queue (e.g., RabbitMQ) for task distribution

+Implement data validation at each step:
+   - Use Pydantic models for data validation
+   - Implement custom validators for financial data

+Develop a caching layer for intermediate results:
+   - Use Redis for caching frequently accessed data
+   - Implement TTL (Time To Live) for cached items

 ## 8. Develop the user interface

 Implement a command-line interface in the `MainOrchestrator` class for: